 \subsection{Data}

-The dataset is A.C.
-Nielsen scanner panel data from Sioux Falls, South Dakota, for the ketchup product category.\footnote{Our sample comes from \citeauthor{erdem_imai_2003} (\citeyear{erdem_imai_2003}).
+The dataset comes from A.C.
+Nielsen scanner panel data for the ketchup product category in the geographic market of Sioux Falls, South Dakota.\footnote{Our sample comes from \citeauthor{erdem_imai_2003} (\citeyear{erdem_imai_2003}).
 We thank the authors for sharing the data with us.} It contains $996$ households and covers a 123-week period from mid-1986 to mid-1988.\footnote{The raw data contains $2797$ households.
 Here we use the same working sample of $996$ households as in \citeauthor{erdem_imai_2003} (\citeyear{erdem_imai_2003}).
 This sample focuses on households who are regular ketchup users.
-See page 30 in that paper for a description of the selection of this working sample.} For our analysis, a time period is a \textit{household purchase occasion}.
-That is, periods $t=1, 2, ...$ represent a household's first, second, ... purchase of ketchup during the sample period.
+See page 30 of that paper for a description of the selection of this working sample.} For our analysis, a period is a \textit{household purchase occasion}.
+Periods $t=1, 2, ...$ represent a household's first, second, and so on ketchup purchases during the sample period.
 This timing is common in this literature (e.g., \citeauthor{erdem_1996}, \citeyear{erdem_1996}; \citeauthor{keane_1997}, \citeyear{keane_1997}). $T_{i}$ is the number of purchase occasions for household $i$.
 The total number of observations or purchase occasions in this sample is $\sum_{i=1}^{N}T_{i} = 9,562$.
-Table 3 presents the distribution of $T_{i}$.
+Table \ref{table_3} presents the distribution of $T_{i}$.

-There are four brands in this market: three national brands, Heinz, Hunt’s and Del Monte; and a store brand.
+There are four brands in this market: three national brands, Heinz, Hunt's, and Del Monte; and a store brand.
 We ignore the quantity purchased and focus on brand choice.
-Table 4 presents brands' market shares (i.e., shares in number of purchases) and the matrix of transition probabilities between the four brands.
-Heinz is the leading brand, with 66\% share of purchases, followed by Hunts at 16\%, Del Monte at 12\% and Store brands at 5\%.
-A measure of \textit{choice persistence for brand $j$} is the difference between the transition probability $Pr(y_{i,t+1}=j | y_{it}=j)$ and the unconditional probability or market share $Pr(y_{it}=j)$.
-This measure shows choice persistence for all the brands, with the largest for \textit{Del Monte} and \textit{Store brands} with $21.88\%$ and $21.66\%$, respectively, followed by \textit{Hunts} with $16.67\%$, and \textit{Heinz} with $12.30\%$.
-This persistence may be due both to consumer taste heterogeneity and state dependence.
-Our maim goal in this application is to disentangle the contribution of these two factors.
+Table \ref{table_4} presents brands' market shares, constructed using the number of purchasing events, and the matrix of transition probabilities between the four brands.
+Heinz is the leading brand, with 66\% share of purchases, followed by Hunt's at 16\%, Del Monte at 12\%, and Store brands at 5\%.